-Morgan P. Vickers is an Assistant Professor of Race/Racialization in the Department of Law, Societies & Justice and an Adjunct Professor in the Department of Geography at the University of Washington.
-Vickers researches swamplands, racialized ecologies, 20th-century infrastructure projects, and eco-social repair.
+Morgan P. Vickers is an Assistant Professor of Race/Racialization in the Department of Law, Societies & Justice and an Adjunct Assistant Professor in the Department of Geography at the University of Washington.
+They hold affiliate positions with the Center for the Study of Demography and Ecology and the Center for Environmental Politics.

 Vickers is the Chair of the Landscape Specialty Group and an Executive Board member of the Black Geographies Specialty Group of the American Association of Geographers (AAG).
 They are a co-founder of the Wetlandia!
 Symposium at the University of Washington.
 They previously worked with The Black Geographic, Environmental History Now, the National Trust for Historic Preservation, the Community Histories Workshop, and A Red Record.